Vegan Burger Patties Recipe

 - Wet or lightly oil your hands and form the mixture into patties.
 You can make 6 to 8 depending on how big you like them to be.

 - Pan sear each burger in a hot cast iron skillet for a couple of minutes on each side until golden brown. ( I sprayed my skillet with a little oil just enough to keep the burgers from sticking).
+Alternatively you can cook them inside of a toaster oven and allow to cool off for a few minutes before serving or just throw them on a grill if making the wheat gluten ones.

-How to Freeze the Veggie Patties:
+How to Freeze the Veggie Patties

 - Follow the above recipe then place each pattie on a small sheet of parchment paper.
 Layer 3-4 patties on top of each other (with parchment paper in between) and place in a glass freezer safe container covered with a lid.
 When ready to eat you can place the patties directly inside of a toaster oven and cook until golden brown on both sides flipping half way.